 - Butt-Monkey: William Cheeseman, in the film.

 - Common Nonsense Jury: Invoked by Jan during his chat with Facher in the hallway of the Courthouse while they are waiting for the Jury's verdict.
 Ultimately averted.
-The case against Beatrice is dismissed, but it is mainly because Jan did not have the evidence to support it.
+The case against Beatrice is dismissed, mainly because Jan did not have the evidence to support it.

 - Establishing Character Moment:

 - In the film, when the law firm representing Beatrice Foods receives Jan's notice of claim, the senior partners instruct an intern to bring it to Jerome Facher immediately.
 After searching for him everywhere, the intern locates him in a remote corner of the library of the firm eating his lunch and listening to the radio report of a baseball game.
 At first Facher addresses the young man friendly, but the conversation quickly turns into an angry dress-down of the poor guy for having disturbed Facher during his only treasured moment in the day free from work.
 This scene not only establishes that Facher is a respected litigator to whom the most delicate cases are referred, but also shows that his friendly and eccentric behavior hides a ruthless bastard and, by extension, an opponent who should not be underestimated.
 Unfortunately, this is what Jan does.